In 2019, The Legal Fight Over Opioids Unraveled Into Confusion And Infighting

 "We have no admission of wrongdoing," McNeil said.
 "It seems as if nothing is changing."

-Even attorneys involved in the case acknowledged the outcome left big questions unanswered.
+Even attorneys involved in the case acknowledged that the outcome left big questions unanswered.

 "We don't have a chance to test the legal theories that are being used here, if they are being properly used, what there limits are," said Mark Lanier who represents communities suing Big Pharma.

-Settlement talks aimed at reaching a deal with the pharmaceutical industry comparable to the tobacco settlement of the 1990s also splintered, with Judge Polster still leading negotiations in Ohio while state attorneys general around the country pushed for a separate deal.
+Settlement talks aimed at reaching a deal with the pharmaceutical industry comparable to the tobacco settlement of the 1990s also splintered, with Polster still leading negotiations in Ohio while state attorneys general across the country pushed for a separate deal.
 Neither set of talks produced a "global" resolution.

-Adam Zimmerman at Loyola thinks it made sense for Judge Polster and others to push for a big settlement this year but it just didn't pay off.
+Adam Zimmerman at Loyola thinks it made sense for Polster and others to push for a big settlement this year, but it just didn't pay off.

 "The opioid crisis has just presented such an emergency and it's called for quick action," Zimmerman said.
 "To the extent that it hasn't worked, I don't think that's necessarily the fault of Judge Polster as much as just the extremely complicated nature of this litigation."